solidjs/solid-refresh/README.md

 # Solid Refresh

 This project aims to provide HMR for Solid for various bundlers.
 It comes with a babel plugin and a runtime.
-Overtime I hope to add different bundlers.
+Over time I hope to add different bundlers.
 Today it supports:

 * Webpack
 * Vite (with option `bundler: "vite"`)